Have you been diagnosed with a brain tumour? Order your free information pack.

 Where can I find out more about trials?

-Speak to your healthcare team (e.g. your neurosurgeon, oncologist or CNS) about whether a clinical trial could be an option for you.
+First, speak to your healthcare team (such as, your neurosurgeon, oncologist or CNS) about, whether a clinical trial could be an option for you.

 It can also help to understand more about what a clinical trial involves and why someone may choose to take part.